-2. if the API exposing function is authorized to obtain the API routing information, the CAPIF core function shall respond with the API routing information corresponding to the API identification in the HTTP GET response message.
+2. if the API exposing function is authorized to obtain the API routing information, the CAPIF core function shall respond with the API routing information corresponding to the API identification in the HTTP GET response message; and

+3. if the CAPIF core function is unable to satisfy the request, the CAPIF core function shall respond to the API exposing function with an appropriate error status code as defined in clause 8.10.5.